KRISHNAN2020/Chromedriver/README.md

     parts[2] = ''.join([random.choice('0123456789abcdef') for _ in range(4)])
     return '-'.join(parts)

-# Generate 1000 XML messages and write to a file
+# Generate 1000 XML messages and write to a file without extra line spaces
 with open('output.xml', 'w') as file:
     for _ in range(1000):
         payment_id = generate_payment_id()